Continuous Combinatorics of Abelian Group Actions: The subshift problem for

 We use the following terminology.
-For a subset $D\subseteq \Z^2$, a {\em checkerboard pattern} on $D$ is a chromatic 2-coloring with colors $\{0,1\}$.
-If $D$ is a region connected by generators of $\Z^2$, there are only two checkboard patterns possible on $D$.
+For a subset $D\subseteq \Z^2$, a {\em checkerboard pattern} on $D$ is a proper 2-coloring with colors $\{0,1\}$.
+If $D$ is a region connected by generators of $\Z^2$, there are only two checkerboard patterns possible on $D$.
 For each of them the positions of $1$s are of the same parity, and the parities of 1s for the two patterns are the opposite.
 By a {\em zig-zag path} in $\Z^2$ we mean a sequence $u_0, u_1,\dots$ of points such that $u_{i+1}= (\pm 1, \pm 1) +u_i$ for all $i$.
 Note that all points on such a path have the same parity, in particular no two points of the path are connected by a generator of $\Z^2$.

-We describe the map $g$ by first describing the values of $g$ on the regions $R_\times$, $R_a$, $R_b$, $R_c$, and $R_d$.
+We describe the map $g$ by first describing the values of $g$ on the regions with labels $R_\times$, $R_a$, $R_b$, $R_c$, and $R_d$.
 For $R_\times$, we use a zig-zag path connecting the corner points of the region to each other as shown in Figure~\ref{fig:grx}.
 This is possible as $n$ is odd.
 The points on the path are given color $2$.
 As demonstrated in Figure~\ref{fig:grx}, the path created an interior region.
 This region is given a checkerboard pattern.
 Finally, the points on the top and right edges of $R_\times$ are given color $0$, and the points on the other two edges are given color $1$.

-Each of the $R_a$ and $R_b$ regions is given a checkerboard pattern with the upperleft corner point getting a color 1.
+Each of the $R_a$-labeled and $R_b$-labeled regions is given a checkerboard pattern with the upper-left corner point getting a color 1.
 It is easy to check that this is consistent.
-Because $n, p, q$ are odd, points in the top row of $R_a$ get different colors than their adjacent points in the bottom row of $R_\times$, and points in the bottom row of $R_a$ get different colors than their adjacent points in the top row of $R_\times$.
-Similarly for $R_b$.
+Because $n, p, q$ are odd, points in the top row of the $R_a$-labeled region get different colors than their adjacent points in the bottom row of the $R_\times$-labeled region, and points in the bottom row of the $R_a$-labeled region get different colors than their adjacent points in the top row of the $R_\times$-labeled region.
+Similarly for the $R_b$-labeled regions.